Education for freedom: CLADE launches document about emancipatory education

-To share our reflections on some of the axis that, from CLADE's perspective, support a transformative and liberating education for Latin America and the Caribbean, we launched the document "Educating for freedom: for an emancpatory education that guarantees rights"
+To share our reflections on some of the core themes that, from CLADE's perspective, support a transformative and liberating education for Latin America and the Caribbean, we launched the document "Education for freedom: for an emancipatory education that guarantees rights"

 “Education should contribute to people being in tune with their time and space, knowing their territory, context, history and cultural diversity.
 Therefore, spaces and processes of informal, non-formal and formal education must be related, promoting culture and knowledge, research, education and extension, contributing to economic, social and environmental justice”, the publication points out.

-The document was launched on May 21st. with a virtual dialogue, with the participation of Luna Contreras, popular educator and director of the Democracy and Global Transformation Program (PDTG) Tejiendo Saberes Perú; Martín Ferrari, an Argentine popular educator and one of the directors of the documentary “Education in movement” (Educación en Movimiento), and María Cianci, Education and Research coordinator of ALER.
+The document was launched on May 21 with a virtual dialogue, with the participation of Luna Contreras, popular educator and director of the Democracy and Global Transformation Program (PDTG, by its Spanish acronym) Tejiendo Saberes Perú; Martín Ferrari, an Argentine popular educator and one of the directors of the documentary “Education in movement” (Educación en Movimiento), and María Cianci, education and research coordinator of ALER.
 The dialogue was moderated by Rosa Zúñiga, general secretary of CEAAL.

-If you couldn’t participate in the event, below you have the recording of the dialogue (In Spanish):
+If you weren’t able to participate in the event, you can access the recording of the dialogue (in Spanish) through the following link: